 Season 4, Episode 3

-Thomas Haden Church has made a career—and earned an Oscar nomination—for playing likable (if not always bright) guys like Lowell Mather on Wings and Jack Cole in Sideways.
-But one of his earliest parts, and his first appearance on a television series, came in a 1989 episode of 21 Jump Street, as the trusty assistant to a drug dealer (catch him—and his unfortunate long hair—2:06 minutes in).
+Thomas Haden Church has made a career out of playing likable (if not always bright) guys like Lowell Mather on Wings and even earned an Oscar nomination for his role as Jack Cole in Sideways.
+But one of his earliest parts, and his first appearance on a television series, came in a 1989 episode of 21 Jump Street, as the trusty—and unfortunately coiffed—assistant to a drug dealer.

 Season 1, Episode 12 // Season 2, Episode 4

-The man who would be Brandon Walsh must have dug the vibe on Jump Street—and vice versa—as he made two appearances, as two different characters, in the first two seasons.
-The latter appearance featured a 1987-approved mullet (see it for yourself at the 4:27 mark).
+The man who would be Beverly Hills, 90210's Brandon Walsh must have dug the vibe on Jump Street, as he made two appearances, as two different characters, in the first two seasons.
+The latter appearance featured a 1987-approved mullet.

 Season 4, Episode 12